COVID-19: CQA/CPE validations

 Sites due for full validation in or after 2020 must join PigSAFE | PigCARE.

 To schedule a CQA validation visit to have your farm assessed and certified on the program, you will need to arrange the visit with a CQA Validator.
-A list of current CQA Validators can be found here.
+Click here for a list of current CQA Validators.

-Producers wanting to register their farm on the CQA program must first have registered themselves and their premises with Manitoba Pork.
-Information on how to register with Manitoba Pork can be found here.
+Producers wanting to register their farm on the CQA program must first register themselves and their premises with Manitoba Pork.
+Click here for registration information.

 For more information on the CQA program, visit the Canadian Pork Council website.